 Are Hawaiian words used on the Aulani website?Yes!
 First-time visitors to Hawai‘i may be surprised to learn that the Hawaiian language is, along with English, the official language of the state of Hawai‘i!

-- Aulani, A Disney Resort & Spa is working toward a phased reopening to begin on November 1, 2020.
+- Aulani, A Disney Resort & Spa has begun a phased reopening.

 - Rooms, experiences, restaurants, amenities and other offerings may be modified or unavailable, limited in capacity and subject to limited availability or closure.
 Offerings are not guaranteed.
 View important details.